Nadal withdraws from Rotterdam Open with back problem

 However, Nadal has still not fully recovered from the issue and will now miss another event.

-Organisers of the ATP 500 tournament confirmed the news on Thursday and Nadal later took to Twitter to explain the decision.
+Organisers of the ATP 500 tournament confirmed the news and Nadal later took to Twitter to explain the decision.

-"It is with great sadness that I have to forfeit from Rotterdam," he said.
-"As most of the fans know, I suffered some back problems in Australia that started in Adelaide and continued during Melbourne.

-"We found a temporary solution that allowed me to play without pain in the second week of the tournament.
-Once I got back to Spain I visited my doctor and together with my team they've advised not to play this upcoming week.

 World number three Daniil Medvedev will replace Nadal as the top seed in the Rotterdam tournament, which runs from March 1-7.